deeplearning4j/deeplearning4j/perceptron.md

 The perceptron, that neural network whose name evokes how the future looked in the 1950s, is a simple algorithm intended to perform binary classification; i.e. it predicts whether input belongs to a certain category of interest or not: `fraud` or `not_fraud`, `cat` or `not_cat`.

-The perceptron holds a special place in the history of neural networks and artificial intelligence, because the initial hype about its performance led to a [rebuttal by Minsky and Papert](https://drive.google.com/file/d/1UsoYSWypNjRth-Xs81FsoyqWDSdnhjIB/view?usp=sharing), and wider spread backlash that cast a pall on neural network research for decades, a neural net winter that wholly thawed only with Geoff Hinton's research in the 2000s, the results of which has since swept the machine-learning community.
+The perceptron holds a special place in the history of neural networks and artificial intelligence, because the initial hype about its performance led to a [rebuttal by Minsky and Papert](https://drive.google.com/file/d/1UsoYSWypNjRth-Xs81FsoyqWDSdnhjIB/view?usp=sharing), and wider spread backlash that cast a pall on neural network research for decades, a neural net winter that wholly thawed only with Geoff Hinton's research in the 2000s, the results of which have since swept the machine-learning community.

 Frank Rosenblatt, godfather of the perceptron, popularized it as a device rather than an algorithm.
-The perceptron first entered the world as hardware.
-Rosenblatt, a psychologist who studied and later lectured at Cornell University, received funding from the U.S. Office of Naval Research to build a machine that could learn.
+The perceptron first entered the world as hardware.<sup>[1](#one)</sup> Rosenblatt, a psychologist who studied and later lectured at Cornell University, received funding from the U.S. Office of Naval Research to build a machine that could learn.
 His machine, the Mark I perceptron, looked like this.

 ![Alt text](./img/Mark_I_perceptron.jpg)